johanmdiaz/LeukoDetect/README.md

 - **Automatic Downloads**: Models and assets are downloaded automatically from Dropbox
 - **Interactive Results**: Visual results table with class names and confidence percentages
 - **Tracking Support**: Object tracking for video and webcam sources

+## Important Notes

+⚠️ **Webcam Limitation**: Webcam functionality is only available when running the app locally.
+Streamlit Community Cloud doesn't have access to physical webcams.

+**For webcam usage**: Download and run the app locally on your computer.

 ## Models